Jesuit Hiring Policy

 1. A Jesuit Affirmative Action employment requisition should be processed but does not have to be posted.
 However, the new hire needs to complete, at a minimum: the on-line application; the criminal background check; and the Employment Eligibility (I-9) Form, prior to the start date.

-2. Based on the information provided by the Vice President for Mission and Ministry: For staff hires, Human Resources will submit the hiring proposal to HRIS and provide the confirmation letter and information regarding the on-boarding process in the same manner as all new staff hires.
-For faculty hires, the hiring department will process an EPAF; appointment letters and information regarding the on-boarding process are provided from the Vice President for Academic Affairs office in the same manner as with any faculty hire.
+2. Based on the information provided by the Assistant to the President for Mission and Identity: For staff hires, Human Resources will submit the hiring proposal to HRIS and provide the confirmation letter and information regarding the on-boarding process in the same manner as all new staff hires.
+For faculty hires, the hiring department will process an EPAF; appointment letters and information regarding the on-boarding process are provided from the Provost's office in the same manner as with any faculty hire.

 3. Human Resources will submit the hiring information to Budget for their Jesuit Affirmative Action file they maintain.